Exclusive dielectron production in ultraperipheral Pb+Pb collisions at $\sqrt{s_{_\text{NN}}} = 5.02$ TeV with ATLAS: Data and Monte Carlo simulation samples

 The data used in this measurement are from \PbPb collisions with a centre-of-mass energy of $\sqn = 5.02$\,\TeV, recorded in 2018 with the ATLAS detector at the LHC.
 The full data set corresponds to an integrated luminosity of 1.72\,nb$^{-1}$.
 Only high-quality data~\cite{DAPR-2018-01} with all detectors operating normally are analysed.

 Monte Carlo~(MC) simulated events for the \ggee signal process were generated at leading order~(LO) using \starlight~v3.13~\cite{Klein:2016yzr}.
 In this approach, the cross-section is computed by convolving the Pb+Pb photon flux with the LO calculation of the elementary \ggee process.
 The photon spectrum is calculated in impact parameter space by integrating the photon number density over all impact parameters while assuming that the beam projectiles do not interact hadronically.
 This is done by utilising a simple Glauber model~\cite{doi:10.1146/annurev.nucl.57.090506.123020} which provides an impact-parameter-dependent probability of inelastic processes. \starlight also requires that the dilepton pairs are not formed within either nucleus.
 Several signal samples were produced for exclusive \mee intervals within the range $4.5< m_{ee} < 200$\,\GeV.
 An alternative sample for the signal \ggee\ process uses the \superchic~v3.05~\cite{Superchic3} program.
-The difference between the nominal and alternative signal prediction is mainly in the implementation of the non-hadronic overlap condition of the Pb ions.
-In \superchic the probability for exclusive \ggee interactions turns on smoothly for Pb+Pb impact parameters in the range of 15–20\,fm and it is unity for larger values.
+The difference between the nominal and alternative signal prediction is mainly in the implementation of the initial photon flux.
+The \starlight generator relies on flux from point-like sources restricted to impact parameters larger than nuclear radius ($b>R_A$), while \superchic generator implements flux calculations down to $b=0$ and takes the nuclear form factor into account.

 Backgrounds from \ggtautau\ and $\Upsilon(nS)\rightarrow e^+ e^-$ were simulated using \starlight~v3.13.
 All generated events utilised \pythia~(Py8)~\cite{Sjostrand:2014zea} to model QED final-state radiation~(FSR) from the outgoing leptons.